HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators.rst

-hardshrink                               Yes      Yes      Yes     No        No       No        No        No       No     torch.Tensor heaviside                                Yes      Yes      Yes     No        Yes      Yes       No        No       No     torch.Tensor heaviside\_                              Yes      Yes      Yes     No        Yes      Yes       No        No       No     torch.Tensor hypot                                    Yes      Yes      Yes     No        No       No        No        No       No     torch.Tensor hypot\_                                  Yes      Yes      Yes     No        No       No        No        No       No     torch.Tensor index_add\_                              Yes      Yes      Yes     No        No       Yes       No        No       No     torch.Tensor
+hardshrink                               Yes      Yes      Yes     No        No       No        No        No       No     torch.Tensor heaviside                                Yes      Yes      Yes     No        Yes      Yes       No        No       No     torch.Tensor heaviside\_                              Yes      Yes      Yes     No        Yes      Yes       No        No       No     torch.Tensor histc                                    Yes      No       No      No        Yes      Yes       No        No       No     torch.Tensor histogram                                Yes      No       No      No        Yes      Yes       No        No       No     torch.Tensor hypot                                    Yes      Yes      Yes     No        No       No        No        No       No     torch.Tensor hypot\_                                  Yes      Yes      Yes     No        No       No        No        No       No     torch.Tensor index_add\_                              Yes      Yes      Yes     No        No       Yes       No        No       No     torch.Tensor